-Has the amount recovered by your collection agency been below your expectation or lower than the market average recovery rate of 15%-20%.
-Before jumping to a conclusion or firing your existing agency, below are a few things that you should evaluate or ask the “Sales Representative” or the “Customer Service Rep” of your existing collection agency to get a better understanding of the situation.
-You will get a fair idea how flexible your agency is and if there has been a lapse on their part.
+Has the amount recovered by your current collection agency been below your expectation or lower than the standard recovery rate.
+Before jumping to a conclusion or firing your existing agency, below are a few things that you should evaluate or ask the “Support/Sales Representative” of your existing collection agency to get a better understanding of the situation.
+You will get a descent idea how flexible your agency is and if there has been a lapse on their part.

-Do they have an online portal on which you can see debt collection performance reports.
-If not, then request them to email/mail you a debt collection performance report to get an idea how your collection results have been.
-If their collection results have been unsatisfactory then this is a good way to get their attention anyway.
+Do they have a online collections portal on which you can see debt collection performance reports.
+If not, then request them to email/mail you a performance report that shows how their collection results have been.
+If the results have been unsatisfactory so far, then you have just succeeded in catching their much needed attention and possibly their collections manager will watch your accounts more closely for the next few days/weeks.
 Did your agency offered you any kind of collection guarantee, was it accomplished?

-3. Did the agency explain their products, did they sell you the right service?
+3. Did the Collection Agency representative explain their products, did they sell you the right service?

 4. Check the letters verbiage